The first game of next month sees Forest Green Rovers make the trip to Cambridge United on Saturday, September 7.

 There are regular services to and from Cambridge Railway Station, where taxis are available or the Citibus C3 service runs from the station every ten minutes during the day and at longer intervals in the evenings.

-There are Tea Bars located at the rear of both the South Stand and South Habbin Stand serving a mix of hot food, hot and cold drinks and snacks.
+There are Tea Bars located at the rear of both the South Stand and South Habbin Stand serving a mix of hot food including hot dogs, beef and chicken burgers, chips and pies, with hot and cold drinks, chocolate bars and bags of crisps also available.

 Meanwhile, there is also an additional catering unit to the left of the South Stand which away supporters will find immediately to their right once entering the turnstiles.